rajmic/parallel-dequantization/README.md

-This file describes the MATLAB code and other files used in the article *Dequantization of a signal from two parallel quantized observations*.
+This file describes the MATLAB code and other files used in the article *Dequantized signal from two parallel quantized observations*.

 <img src="figs/sshot.png" width="180px">